the basics of fruit infused water

 There are plenty of reasons to drink more water , but that isn’t always as easy as it sounds.
 Even with a HydraTrak water intake calculator to help you count each refill, the simple truth is that not everyone likes drinking water.
 It’s healthy and refreshing, but admittedly bland next to beverage choices like soda or juice.
 So what can you do to make water more enticing?

 One simple solution is fruit infused water.
 It’s easy to make, flavorful, and may even be healthier than regular water.
 Some say that up to 20% of nutrients from the ingredients make their way into the beverage, and even though it is undoubtedly more efficient to eat fruits and vegetables directly, it could be something to consider if you’re worried about calories.
 Others claim that the many fruit infused water benefits come from the water and not the fruit.
-Either way, fruit infused water recipes are a delicious alternative to sugar-filled drinks and a great way to stay hydrated.
+Either way, these recipes are a delicious alternative to sugar-filled drinks and a great way to stay hydrated.
 While there are plenty of flavored waters or water enhancers out there for purchase, infusing water at home will get the job done without extra calories or additives.

 Now, let’s get to the details of how to make fruit infused water.
 It’s essentially just flavor ingredients soaking in water, but there are a few things to keep in mind before you go reaching for your fruit bowl.